CubeAPM

 • Mature observability platform with broad ecosystem support.

-• Easy integration with Elastic stack and cloud environments.
+• Easy integration with Elastic Stack and cloud environments.

 • Powerful analytics and visualization engine.